 It’s essential to develop good habits right from the start, and only sourcing royalty free photos is one of the most important.
 If you didn’t take a picture yourself, then that usually means you don’t own it and you can’t use it on your blog.

-Luckily, Unsplash has compiled a huge data base of royalty free photos that are high-quality and don’t require any crediting.
-In fact, I’m using some in this blog post right now 🙂
+Luckily, Unsplash has compiled a huge database of royalty free photos that are high-quality and don’t require any crediting.
+In fact, I’m using one in this blog post right now 🙂

 Why: to improve your travel photography

 I’m going back to one of the OG travel bloggers, Nomadic Matt, for this one.
 His 8-week travel photography course is taught by an expert photographer who has shot for BBC, National Geographic, and more.

 It starts with understanding your camera and continues to night photography, editing tips, and everything in between so you can create gorgeous photos for your travel blog.

 There’s no doubt that the Adobe Creative Cloud has everything a beginner travel blogger could need to get fully immersed into the world of editing and design.
 It’s also one of the most commonly used editing tools so it’s super easy to find tutorials online for anything you could need and teach yourself as you improve.
 Even better, if you’re a student you can get 60% off your subscription!

 Social media is part of blogging, but be careful not to get caught up in the numbers.
 Healthy blogs get a majority of their traffic from organic Google searches and not social media platforms.
 Unless you want to sell directly on the platforms (ex: through LIKEtoKNOW.it on Instagram) I believe your efforts are better focused on SEO.
 Still of, a couple of posts a week is a good idea and these blogging resources will help you manage your social media better.

 If you want to create a graphic for social media or format your photos properly for Pinterest, head over to Canva.